pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 <Highlight type="tip">

- When your end user opposed hos card, you can just refabricate.
+ When your end user opposed his card, you can just refabricate.

 </Highlight>